-Also it is a stable food and commercial crop (Tri-da et al., 2006).
-Which is sensitive to drought (Khan et al., 2004).
+Also it is a staple food and commercial crop (Tri-da et al., 2006), which is sensitive to drought (Khan et al., 2004).

 staple cereal for humans and animals, is gaining importance for bio-energy production and industrial uses globally.
-India's third most important grain crop, Zea mays, is widely cultivated worldwide due to its high genetic yield potential and adaptability to tropical, subtropical, and temperate climatic zones.
+India's third most important grain crop —"Zea mays”— is widely cultivated worldwide due to its high yield potential and adaptability to tropical, sub-tropical, and temperate climatic zones.
 Maize is the second most valuable crop in terms of acreage globally, covering an area of 19.90 million hectares with a production of 1077.98 million metric tonnes and a productivity of 5.62 metric tonnes per hectare.

 India Agristat reports that Karnataka stands first in maize cultivation in India, covering 9.38 million hectares with a production of 28.75 million metric tonnes and a productivity of 3.06 metric tonnes per hectare.
-Maize is rich in mineral nutrients, dietary fibers, proteins, and phytochemicals, making it a vital food source for the growing population.
+Maize is rich in mineral nutrients, dietary fibre, protein, and phytochemicals, making maize a vital nutritional source for the growing population.
 However, maize production and productivity are impeded by various biotic and abiotic stresses, including drought and heat stress (Deryng et al., 2014).
 Climate change-induced abiotic factors, such as temperature extremes, drought, salt, and metal toxicity, have significantly lowered crop productivity by 50% (Francini and Sebastiani, 2019).
 Plants have distinct physiological responses to abiotic stressors due to their sessile nature, which can reduce crop yield (Debnath et al., 2021).

+Drought stress is regarded as prominent constraint for maize production regions with significant influence on most of the crop growth, physiology, phenology, yield and source to sink traits.
+Such a huge influence of drought on maize crop traits demands the development of stress management strategies based upon the crop responses.
+Considering the gaps in understanding the maize crop stress response, present study was planned with the aim of testing the response of different maize varieties to the seed treatment with various agrochemicals.
 Materials and Methods

 The present research work was carried out at the Department of Faculty of Sciences, Sam Higginbottom University of Agriculture, Technology and Sciences.
 Six maize genotypes (V1-GP-170, V2-MGC-240, V3-MGC-222, V4-GP-87, V5-VL-191073 and V6-Check) were used to study the effect of drought stress by using PEG-6000 on germination and early seedling growth characters.
 The study was performed in petriplates having filter paper.
 The seeds were selected for size homogeneity, surface sterilized for 5 min in 1% (v/v) sodium hypochlorite and then rinsed twice in distilled water.
 Ten seeds of each genotype was placed in the petridishes with corresponding PEG concentration (T0-Control, T1PEG-11.8g\100ml water, T2PEG-19.7g\100ml water, T3PEG-25.4g\100ml water and T4 PEG-40.1g\100ml) and kept in an incubator (40% relative humidity) at 25°C. Respective PEG solution was applied to every petriplate on daily basis after draining out the previously applied solution.
 Number of seeds germinated was manually counted on each day up to7 days and the seed germination characters was considered based on the emergence of radicle and plumule (2mm).
 After seven days, emergence percentage and seedling vigour index was measured by following the protocol of International Seed Testing Association (ISTA, 1996).
 The Promptness Index (PI) and Germination Stress Tolerance Index (GSI) were calculated using the following formulae given by Ashraf et al., (1990).

-The data collected were subjected to analysis of variance technique (Steel et al., 1997) using excel statistical software and numerical taxonomic techniques following the procedure of principal component analysis (Sneath and Sokal, 1973).
+The data collected were subjected to analysis of variance technique (Steel et al., 1997) using MS excel and numerical taxonomic techniques following the procedure of principal component analysis (Sneath and Sokal, 1973).

 Results and Discussion